 The community, state, and technical colleges will continue to participate in the one-stop centers under existing Memoranda of Understanding (MOU) with the local workforce development boards.
-The TWIC advises the State Board of Education on CTE issues in its capacity as the state advisory council under Carl Perkins legislation.
+The TWIC advises the State Board of Education on CTE issues in its capacity as the state advisory council.
 The TEA, THECB, and TWC are represented with membership on TWIC and have provided input on the development of TWIC goals, performance measures, and the strategic plan.